replit/river/PROTOCOL.md

 ### Transparent Reconnections

 River handles disconnections and reconnections in a transparent manner wherever possible.
 To do this, it uses a combination of a send buffer, heartbeats, acknowledgements, and sequence numbers.
 This metadata is tracked within the `Session` object.

 Though this is very [TCP](https://jzhao.xyz/thoughts/TCP) inspired, River has the benefit of assuming the underlying transport is an ordered byte stream which simplifies the protocol significantly.

 The send buffer is a queue of messages that have been sent but not yet acknowledged by the other side.
 When a message is sent, it is added to the send buffer.

 All messages have an `ack` and the `ack` corresponds to the number of messages the other side has processed.
+When receiving message a valid message (see the 'Handling Messages for Streams' section for the definition of 'valid'), sessions should ensure that the incoming message `msg.seq` MUST match the session's `session.ack`.
+This helps to ensure exactly once delivery and ensures that duplicate and out-of-order messages don't mistakingly update the session's bookkeeping.

-When receiving message from the other side, the session associated with the connection SHOULD:
+After validating the message, the session associated with the connection SHOULD update its bookkeeping by:

-- Remove all messages from the send buffer that have an `seq` less than or equal to the `ack` of the received message.
+- Removing all messages from the send buffer that have an `seq` less than or equal to the `ack` of the received message.
-- Set the `ack` for the current session to be `seq + 1` of the received message.
+- Seting the `ack` for the current session to be `seq + 1` of the received message.

 When sending messages to the other side, the session associated with the connection SHOULD: